 However, a rehab program for sleeping pill abuse and addiction can help you during and after the withdrawal process.
 In many cases, a doctor or similar medical professional may assist you with tapering your sleep medication dosage to lessen the withdrawal symptoms.

 Treatment facilities are available in both inpatient and outpatient capacities, depending on your needs and level of addiction.

 Detox from Sleeping Pills

-The first step in the treatment process for sleeping pill addiction is detoxification, also known as detox.
+The first step in the treatment process is detoxification, also known as detox.
 Detox occurs naturally as your body eliminates any remaining sleep medication chemicals from its system and works on getting back to its normal functioning.

 There are a few factors that can impact the length and severity of your detox process, including:

 - Length of time you used sleep medication

 - Underlying health conditions that may contribute to sleep issues (like depression)